JoshBot-Debug/ssrd/README.md

 ## ⚠️ Notes

 - This project is **not production-ready** yet.
-- Error handling and additional security layers are still being added/improved.
+- Error handling and additional security layers are still being improved.
 - Contributions and feedback are welcome.

 ---